 Mattingly is a prodigal Texan who has never met a mountain that he didn’t love.
 He is a music fanatic whose interests range from Celtic acoustic guitar to Russian chant.
 His wife, Debra Bridges Mattingly, is a public librarian and they have two grown children, Sarah Jeanne Wagner, and Frye Lewis Mattingly.
 The Mattinglys are members of St. Anne’s Orthodox Church in Oak Ridge, Tenn.

-Peter Freeby is an independent designer and creative manager: making printed and digital books & periodicals; building growth strategies; illustrating ads, animations and comics; and designing and coding websites and marketing campaigns.
-He works with galleries, educational institutions, non-profits, and start-ups.
+Peter Freeby is the Program Associate for the McCandlish Phillips Journalism Institute.
+He is also an independent designer and creative manager, making printed and digital books and periodicals; building growth strategies; illustrating ads, animations and comics; and designing and coding websites and marketing campaigns.